 Symantec defines spam as unsolicited bulk email.
-This includes unsolicited commercial email.
-Many end users, customers and even analysts are referring to spam in a broader sense as all unwanted communication.
+This includes unsolicited commercial emails.
+Many end users, customers, and even analysts are referring to spam in a broader sense as all unwanted communication.
 Symantec does not include the following in its definition of spam:

 Malware is software that is intended to damage or disable computers and computer systems.
 Symantec will add detection for Malware email attachments.

-If an email contains a suspicious/malicious attachment(s) which have code, these are classified as possible malware.
+If an email contains a suspicious/malicious attachment(s) that have code, these are classified as possible malware.
 To report these, please follow our Anti-Malware False Negative Process.

 * Email attachments should be in "message/rfc822" attachment format.
 RFC 822 is a mime subtype, specified in RFC 2046.
 Section 5.2 of RFC 2046 addresses the "Message Media Type," and section 5.2.1 addresses the "RFC 822 subtype".
 The full internet headers and body of the message should be retained exactly as the message was received and forwarded intact as an attachment.